Updated March 29, 2022

 If you are still recording finances on paper, you should consider upgrading to a computer-based or online accounting system.

-QuickBooks reigns as the top accounting software among small businesses.
+Considering how many businesses use Quickbooks, it’s no surprise that it reigns as the top accounting software for small businesses.

 Nearly three-quarters of small businesses (74%) primarily use QuickBooks.
-All other accounting software included in the survey have 6% use or lower.
+All other accounting software included in the survey has 6% use or lower.

 “We use it because it's the most popular accounting software out there, which means pretty much every accounting professional knows how to use it,” said Peter Yang, co-founder of Resume Writing Services.
 “This gives us more options for if we ever need to hire an in-house accountant or replace our current one.”